Extended play: Double EPs

 It is more common for artists to release two 12-inch 45s rather than a single 12-inch LP.
-Though there are 11 songs that total about 40 minutes, enough for one LP, the songs are spread across two 12" 45rpm discs.
+Though there are 11 songs that total about 40 minutes, enough for one LP, the songs are spread across two 12" 45 rpm discs.
 Also, the vinyl pressing of Hail to the Thief by Radiohead uses this practice but is considered to be a full-length album.
-In 1982 Cabaret Voltaire released their studio album "2x45" on the UK-based label Rough Trade, featuring extended tracks over four sides of two 12-inch 45rpm discs, with graphics by artist Neville Brody.
+In 1982 Cabaret Voltaire released their studio album "2x45" on the UK-based label Rough Trade, featuring extended tracks over four sides of two 12-inch 45 rpm discs, with graphics by artist Neville Brody.
 The band subsequently released a further album in this format, 1985's "Drinking Gasoline", on the Virgin Records label.

-There are a limited number of double EPs which serve other purposes, however.
+Double EPs can also contain the work of multiple artists split across different sides, akin to split albums.
 An example of this is the Dunedin Double EP, which contains tracks by four different bands.
 Using a double EP in this instance allowed each band to have its tracks occupying a different side.
 In addition, the groove on the physical record could be wider and thus allow for a louder album.

 Jukebox EP

-In the 1960s and 1970s, record companies released EP versions of long-play (LP) albums for use in jukeboxes.
-These were commonly known as "compact 33s" or "little LPs".
-It was played at 33rpm, was pressed on seven-inch vinyl and frequently had as many as six songs.
-What made them EP-like was that some songs were omitted for time purposes, and the tracks deemed the most popular were left on.
+In 1962 Seeburg began releasing seven-inch, 331/3 rpm truncated versions of long-play (LP) albums for use in jukeboxes, inspired by unsuccessful earlier attempts by Mercury and Cadence to market the format to the public as "little LPs".
+Some songs were omitted for time purposes, and the most popular tracks were left on.
 Unlike most EPs before them, and most seven-inch vinyl in general (pre-1970s), these were issued in stereo.

-Biggest selling debut EP of all time

-The hard rock band Ugly Kid Joe holds the record of highest selling debut EP with As Ugly as They Wanna Be, which sold two million copies in 1991.
-In the United Kingdom As Ugly as They Wanna Be was classed as a mini-album, and therefore became their first Top 75 album chart hit, peaking at number 9 in 1992.
-Where the UK singles charts is concerned (the chart where most EPs charted between the scrapping of the EPs charts and the advent of single track downloads), the first EP to reach number one was Excerpts from "The Roussos Phenomenon" by Greek singer Demis Roussos, a 4-tracker known for its lead track "Forever and Ever".